-- Business Administration (EMP)

-- Information Technology

-- Applied Psychology

-Elmhurst also offers the following undergraduate certificate programs:

-- Certificate in Cyber Security

-- Certificate in Geographic Information Systems (GIS)

-Admission

-Degree-completion and undergraduate certificate programs are housed in the School for Professional Studies, an office dedicated to serving the needs of adult and graduate students at the College.
+- Business Administration (EMP) - Information Technology - Applied Psychology Elmhurst also offers the following undergraduate certificate programs: - Certificate in Cyber Security - Certificate in Geographic Information Systems (GIS) Admission Degree-completion and undergraduate certificate programs are housed in the School for Professional Studies, an office dedicated to serving the needs of adult and graduate students at the College.
 To qualify for admission to these programs, students must be at least 24 years old in the year in which they enroll at the College and have approximately one year of prior successful college or university work.
-Program directors reserve the right to admit students under the age of 24 who are qualified to meet the requirements of an
+Program directors reserve the right to admit students under the age of 24 who are qualified to meet the requirements of a degree-completion or undergraduate certificate program.

-accelerated major or program.
 Prospective adult students are strongly encouraged to have an admission interview.

-To apply:

-- Submit a completed application for admission, or go online to www. elmhurst.edu to complete the online application for admission; - Ask each college or university attended to send official transcripts to the School for Professional Studies: and To receive an application for admission to adult programs, or to make interview arrangements, please call, write or e-mail: School for Professional Studies Elmhurst College 190 Prospect Avenue Elmhurst, Illinois 60126-3296 (630) 617-3300 sps@elmhurst.edu Applications may also be submitted online at apply.elmhurst.edu.
-Degree-Completion Programs Tuition Part-time tuition for the 2016-2017 academic year for adult degree-completion programs is \$595 per .25 unit of credit (one semester hour).
+To receive an application for admission to adult programs, or to make interview arrangements, please call, write or e-mail: School for Professional Studies Elmhurst College 190 Prospect Avenue Elmhurst, Illinois 60126-3296 (630) 617-3300 sps@elmhurst.edu Applications may also be submitted online at apply.elmhurst.edu.
+Degree-Completion Programs Tuition Part-time tuition for the 2017-2018 academic year for adult degree-completion programs is \$595 per .25 unit of credit (one semester hour).
 Students are required to either pay their balance in full by the initial due date for a term (the 15th of the month prior to the start of term), or enroll in one of the following payment plans: Auto-Pay Plan Set up automatic five monthly payments from your checking or savings account.
 No cost to enroll and no monthly service fees.
 Non-Auto Pay Plan Make five monthly payments in one of the following ways: - By check through the mail or in person at the Office of Student Financial Services - With an online bank transfer through TouchNet Connect - Pay online with a credit card through TouchNet Connect (a user fee of 2.75% with a minimum fee of \$3.00 is charged by the third-party processor on all credit card transactions) No cost to enroll and no monthly service fees.